 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Endogenous agonist for retinoic acid receptors (IC50 = 14 nM for RARα, RARβ and RARγ receptors).
-Also promotes differentiation of mouse embryonic stem cells (ESCs) into adipocytes, neurons and glia in vitro.
-Proposed ligand of RORβ (Kd = 280 nM).
+Retinoic acid is an endogenous agonist for retinoic acid receptors (IC50 = 14 nM for RARα, RARβ and RARγ receptors).
+Retinoic acid specifies anterior-posterior patterning of neural progenitors.
+It promotes differentiation of mouse embryonic stem cells (ESCs) into adipocytes, neurons and glia in vitro.
+Retinoic acid also promotes differentiation of human PSCs into dopaminergic neurons and maturation of retinal organoids.
+It is a proposed ligand of RORβ (Kd = 280 nM).
 Activates autophagy.

 |Storage||Store at -20°C|